Running Against Roy Moore: Can Doug Jones Win Over Alabama's Weary Voters?

 Putting Pelosi/Schumer Liberal Puppet Jones into office in Alabama would hurt our great Republican Agenda of low on taxes, tough on crime, strong on military and borders...& so much more.
 Look at your 401-k’s since Election.
 Highest Stock Market EVER!
 Jobs are roaring back!— Donald J. Trump (@realDonaldTrump) December 4, 2017

-The 16th Street Church Bombing case isn't enough to sway Arthur Powell, who says for too long, Democrats have taken voters like him for granted.
+The 16th Street Baptist Church bombing case isn't enough to sway Arthur Powell, who says that for too long, Democrats have taken voters like him for granted.

 "So I'm supposed to go out and vote Democrat because of Doug Jones?" he asks.
 "I don't know any more about Doug Jones than I do Roy Moore."

-Jones says he's focusing on what he calls kitchen table issues like education and health care that affect everyone regardless of race.
+Jones says he is focusing on issues like education and health care that affect everyone regardless of race.

 "People are going to have a stark contrast and a choice," Jones says.
 "Someone who has been talking to them about issues, about issues they care about every day, or someone who has a sordid history — not only a personal history but a professional history."
 Jones has been burying voters in TV ads, including one featuring the names and faces of Moore's accusers.

-Even if Jones can turn out black voters, and snag moderate Republicans frustrated with Roy Moore, he'll also need some Independents to win in this deep red state.
+Even if Jones can turn out black voters and snag moderate Republicans frustrated with Moore, he'll also need some independents to win in this deep red state.

-Birmingham independent Melinda Shallcross says she's with Jones in part because she fears how Moore will be treated in Washington.
+Birmingham independent Melinda Shallcross says she is with Jones in part because she fears how Moore will be treated in Washington.

 "I think he's going to be stuck in a corner and they're going to put a dunce cap on his head and we're going to get nothing out of him the entire time he's there," says Shallcross.
 "He's going to be embarrassing."

-Senate Majority Leader Mitch McConnell says if Moore wins, the Senate Ethics Committee would handle the allegations.
+Senate Majority Leader Mitch McConnell says that if Moore wins, the Senate Ethics Committee would handle the allegations.

 "Mitch needs to shut up," says Republican voter J.W.
 Knight, a Tuskegee police officer.
 He says the national GOP needs to stay out of Alabama's politics.

-"We fought a war for that in the 1860s," he says."Also for slavery and other reasons, but one of them was to keep the federal government out of our back pocket.
+"We fought a war for that in the 1860s," he says.
+"Also for slavery and other reasons, but one of them was to keep the federal government out of our back pocket.
 They want to legislate everything and Alabama is just not going to put up with it."

-Moore is expected to get a boost at a rally Tuesday night in South Alabama a week away from the election that will feature McConnell nemesis Steve Bannon.
+Moore is expected to get a boost at a rally Tuesday night in southern Alabama a week away from the election that will feature McConnell nemesis and former White House adviser Steve Bannon.